Election season is in full swing.

 First, though, we check in on a state that seemingly always leads headlines.

 The life of Illinois online sports betting registration has been extended by Gov. J.B.
 Pritzker.

 Toward the tail end of the week, Pritzker announced an extension of the mobile registration period, thus suspending the state’s requirement for an in-person visit to a casino to complete the sign-up process until at least Oct.
 17.

 Such a decision was somewhat expected, as Illinois continues to attempt to recoup gaming losses stemming from the coronavirus pandemic.
 As a result, the state’s five online sportsbooks continue to benefit.

-Of course, this also helps Illinois as it attempts to curb rising COVID-19 positives.
+Of course, this also helps Illinois as it attempts to curb rising COVID-19 cases.
 The state’s seven-day average of coronavirus-related deaths has increased month to month.
 Doing away with the in-person requirement, even if temporary, allows prospective bettors to avoid high-traffic areas and limit the spread.

 Pritzker’s announcement also, in a way, reflects Illinois’ sports betting industry.
 In July, nearly 93% of the $51.4 million wagered came via mobile sportsbooks.

-No doubt that percentage will increase, especially since Illinois has seen its list of online operators grow from just one sportsbook (BetRivers) to five platforms (adding in DraftKings Sportsbook, FanDuel Sportsbook, PointsBet and William Hill) during that time.
+No doubt that percentage will increase, especially since Illinois has seen its list of online operators grow from just one sportsbook (BetRivers) to five platforms (adding DraftKings Sportsbook, FanDuel Sportsbook, PointsBet and William Hill) during that time.